JamesReynolds/JamesReynolds.github.io/index.md

 ## Tech

 I've worked with a whole heap of different technologies and enjoyed most of them.
-Recently its been Python/Ruby with Docker, AWS and Puppet, but its also been C++ with AIX and Solaris.
+Recently it has been Python/Ruby with Docker, AWS and Puppet, but it has also been C++ with AIX and Solaris.

 My likes are unit tests, integration tests, static analysis and continuous integration.
 My dislikes are laborious unautomated procedures, hand-constructed pet servers (especially Windows or Solaris ones) and `WINDOWS_SHOUTING_TYPES`.